clj-kondo/clj-kondo/README.md

 ### Running without GraalVM

-Running with GraalVM is recommended for better startup time.
-For the less GraalVM inclined, it's also possible to run this linter with a normal JVM.
-This can also be useful in CI environments.
+Running with GraalVM is recommended for better startup time, but you can run this linter with a normal JVM as well.

 #### leiningen